-Each machine must be a member of both the control plane and workload plane networks, as described in Networks.
-However, these networks can overlap, and nodes need not have distinct IPs for each plane.
+Each machine must be a member of both the control plane and workload plane networks described in Networks.
+However, these networks can overlap, and nodes do not need distinct IP addresses for each plane.

-For the host to reach the cluster-provided UIs, it must be able to connect to control plane IPs of the machines.
+For the host to reach the cluster-provided UIs, it must be able to connect to the machines' control plane IP addresses.